 The albums of M&M & Sean O’Flynn

-This brings to the end of our Meyer & Mortimer album list and hope you have enjoyed it.
+This brings us to the end of our Meyer & Mortimer album list and we hope you have enjoyed it.
 As we’ve discovered, there are stories behind the album which is the same for the listeners.
 We touched on how family members can introduce us to the music we come to love which, unfortunately, we don’t have space to explore further.
 Music connects us to a time long gone or with loved ones no longer with us.
 It can also evoke memories with no words; emotions of happiness and longing captured by a song and locked deep in its structure.
 This ability to reconnect and remove pain, if only briefly, is the true power of music.
 Let’s hope the album remains its vessel for years to come.